wklchris/sphinx-simrofy-theme/docs/_sources/Documentation.rst.txt

         * ``'left'``\ : Display the sidebar on the left.
 This is the default value.
         * ``'right'``\ : Display the sidebar on the right.
         * Any other value will disable the sidebar.

+    sidebar_toc_exclude
+        A list of rst files that would be excluded from the sidebar tabloe of contents.
+Each item of the list should be the title of the file.
+Default is undefined.

     sidebar_width
         The width of the sidebar in unit of px.
 Default is ``240``